CS 70

 struct vs class

 IntList::Node is defined as a struct.
-Technically, the only difference between a struct and a class is that a struct defaults to public.
+Technically, the only difference between a struct and a class is that a struct sets members to public when not specified while a class defaults to private.
 So, just like a class it has data members.

 • Dog speaking